pangenome/odgi/docs/rst/commands/odgi_bin.rst

   stdout in order to save disk space.

 | **-g, --no-gap-links**
-| We divide links into 2 classes:
+| Don't include gap links in the output.
+We divide links into 2 classes:

-1. the links which help to follow complex variations.
+1. The links which help to follow complex variations.
 They need to be drawn, else one could not follow the sequence of a path.

-2. the links helping to follow simple variations.
+2. The links helping to follow simple variations.
 These links are called **gap-links**.
 Such links solely connecting a path from left to right may not be relevant to understand a path’s traversal through the bins.
-Therefore, when this option is set, the gap-links are left out saving disk space
+Therefore, when this option is set, the gap-links are left out saving disk space.

 HaploBlocker Options
 --------------------